PridaLab/rippl-AI/README.md

 Sharp-wave ripples (SWRs) are transient fast oscillatory events (100-250Hz) of around 50ms that appear in the hippocampus, that had been associated with memory consolidation.
 During SWRs, sequential firing of ensembles of neurons are _replayed_, reactivating memory traces of previously encoded experiences.
 SWR-related interventions can influence hippocampal-dependent cognitive function, making their detection crucial to understand underlying mechanisms.
 However, existing SWR identification tools mostly rely on using spectral methods, which remain suboptimal.

-Because of the micro-circuit properties of the hippocampus, CA1 SWRs share a common profile, consisting of a _ripple_ in the _stratum pyramidale_, and a _sharp-wave_ deflection in _stratum radiatum_ that reflects the large excitatory input that comes from CA3.
+Because of the micro-circuit properties of the hippocampus, CA1 SWRs share a common profile, consisting of a _ripple_ in the _stratum pyramidale_ (SP), and a _sharp-wave_ deflection in _stratum radiatum_ that reflects the large excitatory input that comes from CA3.
 Yet, SWRs can extremely differ depending on the underlying reactivated circuit.
 This continuous recording shows this variability:

 ![Example of several SWRs](https://github.com/PridaLab/rippl-AI/blob/main/figures/ripple-variability.png)